-The County of Orange and Orange County Operational Area Emergency Operations Plan (County and OA EOP) provides guidance and procedures for the County to prepare for and respond to significant or catastrophic natural, technological or conflict-related incidents that produce situations requiring a coordinated response.
+The County of Orange and Operational Area Emergency Operations Plan (County and OA EOP) provides guidance and procedures for the County to prepare for and respond to significant or catastrophic natural, technological or conflict-related incidents that produce situations requiring a coordinated response.
 It further provides guidance regarding management concepts, identifies organizational structures and relationships and describes responsibilities and functions of the emergency organization to protect life and property.
-The OCSD EMD is responsible for developing, maintaining and distributing the County and OA EOP.
+OCSD EMD is responsible for developing, maintaining and distributing the County and OA EOP.

-There are two organizations within the OA discussed in this EAP: The County and Operational Area EOC Manager (County and OA EOC Manager) and the Operational Area Coordinator (OAC).
+There are two organizations within the OA discussed in this EAP: County and OA EOC Manager and the Operational Area Coordinator (OAC).

 County and OA EOC Manager.
-The Orange County Sheriff's Department, EMD Director serves as the County and OA EOC Manager.
+The OCSD EMD Director serves as the County and OA EOC Manager.
 The County and OA EOC Manager is the 24-hour point of contact for the County, Operational Area, State, Federal entities and agencies, and Mutual Aid Coordinators.